 The USRAP provides resettlement access in various ways to refugees who suffer religious persecution.
 The Specter Amendment, first enacted as sec.
 213, Division E, of the Consolidated Appropriations Act of 2004 (P.L.
-108-199), provides that Iranian religious minorities designated as category members benefit from a reduced evidentiary standard for establishing a well-founded fear of persecution.
-They are eligible to apply under Priority 2.
+108-199), provided that Iranian religious minorities designated as category members would benefit from a reduced evidentiary standard for establishing a well-founded fear of persecution.
+The Specter Amendment expired on May 31, 2011, but the Department will continue to process applications received by that date against Lautenberg standards throughout FY 2012.
 Iranian refugees have also gained access to the program through Priority 3.
 In addition, the USRAP accepts UNHCR and embassy referrals of religious minorities of various nationalities in the region.
 Nationals of any country, including CPCs, may be referred to the U.S. program by UNHCR or a U.S. embassy for reasons of religious persecution.

 After the fall of the Taliban, voluntary repatriation to Afghanistan proceeded on a massive scale for several years, both with and without UNHCR assistance.
 Since 2002, over 5.6 million Afghan refugees have returned, mostly from Pakistan and Iran.
 Over 4.4 million were assisted by UNHCR in the largest repatriation operation in UNHCR's history.
-However, the era of mass returns has largely ended, with only 278,000

-Afghans returning in 2008 and about 54,000 returning in 2009.
-The massive repatriation represents roughly a 20 percent increase in Afghanistan's total population and has taxed the country's capacity to absorb further refugee returns.
+However, the era of mass returns has largely ended, with only 54,000 Afghans returning in 2009 and about 112,000 returning in 2010.
+The massive repatriation represents roughly a 20 percent increase in Afghanistan's total population and has taxed the country's capacity to absorb additional refugee returns.

-In spite of the fact that the tripartite agreement on voluntary repatriation has been extended through 2012, it is unlikely that all of the remaining 1.7 million registered Afghans will repatriate.
-Voluntary repatriation from Pakistan this year began on March 22, 2010, and as of June 30, 2010, about 67,000 have been processed for return.
-UNHCR has projected that up to 150,000 will return in 2010.
+It is unlikely that all of the remaining 2.9 million registered Afghans in Pakistan and Iran will repatriate.
+As of May 31, UNHCR reports that only 20,137 Afghans have repatriated thus far in 2011, compared to the 150,000 that UNHCR projected would return in 2011.
 UNHCR and IOM's assessment is that the continuing migration of Afghans in both directions across the Afghanistan-Pakistan border is part of a larger process of economic and social migration that has been occurring for centuries.
-Many of the Afghans who are choosing to stay in Pakistan are no longer seeking refuge from violence or persecution.
+Many of the Afghans choosing to stay in Pakistan are no longer seeking refuge from violence or persecution.
 They are, rather, seeking economic opportunities, fleeing poverty, visiting family, or remaining in place until security conditions and the absorptive capacity for returnees to Afghanistan improves.
-UNHCR is working with the Government of Pakistan and the international community to develop policies and programs to encourage voluntary returns and to manage the population of Afghans that may remain in Pakistan for the longer term.
+UNHCR is working with the Governments of Pakistan and Afghanistan and the international community to develop policies and programs to sustain voluntary returns, while also better managing the residual Afghan population in Pakistan by working towards longer-term protection and migration solutions.
 IOM is seeking a greater role in border management and in developing regional mechanisms for economic migration that would bolster protection for Afghans.

 The return prospects of the Afghan population in India have been assessed as extremely limited given the profile of the cases.
-Generally, they have no family/social links in their country of origin, which is fundamental to their security upon return.
+Generally, they have no family or social links in their country of origin, which is fundamental to their security upon return.
 Many of the refugees have now married Indians, whose integration capacity in Afghanistan is seen as remote given the cultural and religious differences between the two countries.
-For some refugees there are heightened security risks and problems for return precisely because of their protracted exile in India.
+For some refugees, there are heightened security risks and problems for return precisely because of their protracted exile in India.
 Children, particularly girls and young women, who have grown up in India in a more liberal environment, may be unable to adjust.
-Thus far in 2010, only 10 Afghans have repatriated from non-neighboring countries such as India.
+Thus far in 2011, only 35 Afghans have repatriated with UNHCR assistance from non-neighboring countries such as India.